 It’s OK, we’ve got you.
 Press the Explore icon, select “Meditation essentials” from the drop-down menu at the top, then scroll down to “Mini meditations.”
 There you’ll find options like Restore, Breathe, Focus, and more, all of which are 3 minutes or shorter.

 2. I’ve got 10 minutes, but I don’t want to do one of the courses or minis.

 Try one of our single meditations: they range from 3 to 10 minutes and are catered to a range of feelings you might be dealing with.

-Where to find them: press the Library icon and then use the drop-down menu at the top to select a topic that suits your mood or goals.
+Where to find them: press the Explore icon and then use the drop-down menu at the top to select a topic that suits your mood or goals.
 Scroll down to the section titled “Single meditations.”
 There, depending on your topic, you’ll find all sorts of individual meditations for however you might be feeling, including Under the Weather, Managing Conflict, Listening to Others, Fear of Flying, Gardening, Presentations, Business Travel, Eating, Running, End of Day, Panicking, In Pain, and plenty of sleep meditations and sounds.

 We also have SOS meditation exercises that are 3 minutes long and can be found under the topic “Stress & anxiety.”

 3. I want to dip my toes into doing a course.

 Why not start with a 10-day course?
 You can get a feel for how they work before diving into a 30-day course.